nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-06-26-sole_proprietorship_disadvantages.md

 Depending on the state and the bank, this could allow you to open a business checking account.

-You also can’t sell an [equity stake](https://nadeemacademy.com/statement-of-stockholders-equity-owners-equity/) in exchange for obtaining new funds.
+You also can’t sell an <a href="https://nadeemacademy.com/statement-of-stockholders-equity-owners-equity/" target="_blank">equity stake</a> in exchange for obtaining new funds.

 To rephrase it a little differently, you can't offer stock or other investment incentives like you could with an LLC or Corporation.